1alessandro1/ZTE-MC7010/edl.md

 ## Read/Erase/Write Partitions

-Each time you touch a partition with EDL, it's necessary to re-write SBL (secondary boot loader) and Partition-Layout that will re-calculate all CRCs, to do this here is the command (use SBL based on your QFIL package):
+Each time you touch a partition with EDL, it's necessary to re-write **SBL** *(secondary boot loader)* and partition layout that will re-calculate all CRCs, to do this here is the command (use **SBL+P-Layout** based on your QFIL package):

-Erase:
+**IF YOU ERASE SBL1 AND PARTITON LAYOUT, YOUR UNIT WILL ALWAYS BOOT IN EDL MODE**

+Erase SBL1+Partition-Layout:
 ```
 edl es 0 639 --memory=NAND --sectorsize=4096
 edl es 640 1279 --memory=NAND --sectorsize=4096
 ```

-Write Back SBL1+Partition-Layout:
+Write back SBL1+Partition-Layout:
 ```
 edl ws 640 partition_complete_p4K_b256K.mbn --memory=NAND --sectorsize=4096
 edl ws 0 sbl1.mbn --memory=NAND --sectorsize=4096